 AP Studio Art: 2-D Design

 This course is geared primarily for seniors who may possibly be thinking about a career in photography or the graphic arts.
 Throughout the year students will choose a selected portfolio that is appropriate for their personal goals in the art program.
-They will explore in depth the three primary components of the AP portfolio (quality, concentration, and breadth), and in April will select 24 of their strongest pieces to submit to the College Board.
-Students should investigate art in all aspects (historical, cultural, and technical) allowing them to make informed and critical decisions while creating their own works, to develop mastery in concept and composition, and to execute printing and editing digitally.
-Throughout the year the class will have regular critiques with their peers and instructor to guide them along the process.
+They will explore in depth the three primary components of the AP portfolio; Quality, Concentration, and Breadth and in April will select 24 of their strongest pieces to submit to the College Board.
+Students should investigate art in all aspects (historical, cultural, and technical) allowing them to make informed and critical decisions while creating their own works as well as develop mastery in concept, composition; and execution of printing and editing digitally.
+Throughout the semester the class will have regular critiques with their peers and instructor to guide them along the process.

 AP Studio Art: 3-D Design